brugr9/brugr9.github.io/index.md

 In the context of my Bachelor's Thesis I implemented a Unity® plug-in for 3D-rendering of medical data (MRI/CT) which can be used in VR/AR applications.
 Therefore I wrote an efficient raycaster pixel-shader running on GPUs.

-* **Index Terms:** Medical Imaging, Real-Time Rendering, Raycasting, GPU Programming, Virtual Reality
+* **Index Terms:** Medical Imaging, Real-time Rendering, Raycasting, GPU Programming, Virtual Reality
 * **Technology:** Unity® Game Engine, .NET/C#, JSON, Cg/HLSL, VTK, DICOM

 January-June 2016, Institute for Human Centered Engineering HuCE, Laboratory for Computer Perception and Virtual Reality, Bern University of Applied Sciences BUAS